Large deviations for random hives and the spectrum of the sum of two random matrices: Open problems

 \section{Open problems}

 \ben \item Is $\sigma$ strictly convex?
 An affirmative answer would imply the existence, as $n \ra \infty,$ of a limit shape for a randomly chosen augmented hive with $\a, \b$ being strongly concave $C^2$ functions. \item Is there an explicit analytic expression for $\sigma$?
-Based on the work of Wangru Sun (Definition 5.4 \cite{Wangru}) on the Bead model, and the work of Shlyakhtenko and Tao, (Theorem 1.7, \cite{Shlyakhtenko}), on random Gelfand-Tsetlin patterns, we conjecture that \item The open question $6.1$ in \cite{KT2} asks whether there exists a concrete measure preserving map from the space $\MM_{\la_n \mu_n \nu_n}$ (of Hermitian triples $(X_n, Y_n, Z_n)$ satisfying $X_n + Y_n = Z_n$ and having spectrum $(\la_n, \mu_n, \nu_n)$) to $H_n(\la_n, \mu_n; \nu_n)$.
+Based on the work of Wangru Sun (Definition 5.4 \cite{Wangru}) on the Bead model, and the work of Shlyakhtenko and Tao, (Theorem 1.7, \cite{Shlyakhtenko}), and the work of Samuel Johnston \cite{Johnston} on random Gelfand-Tsetlin patterns, it is natural to expect that \item The open question $6.1$ in \cite{KT2} asks whether there exists a concrete measure preserving map from the space $\MM_{\la_n \mu_n \nu_n}$ (of Hermitian triples $(X_n, Y_n, Z_n)$ satisfying $X_n + Y_n = Z_n$ and having spectrum $(\la_n, \mu_n, \nu_n)$) to $H_n(\la_n, \mu_n; \nu_n)$.
 If there exists such a map (concrete or not) for each $n$ that is Lipschitz (the Lipschitz constant not depending on $n$) with respect to the $\|\cdot\|_\I$ norm on the spectra in the domain and sup norm in the range, it is then possible, to remove the restriction that $\a$ and $\b$ be $C^2$ in Theorem~\ref{thm:5new}, and merely require that they be Lipschitz and strongly concave.
 Do such maps exist? \item Are there similar large deviations principles for integer valued random hives?
-Integer valued augmented hives are significant in the representation theory of $GL_n(\mathbb{C})$ \cite{KT2}, and are in correspondence with the labels of basis vectors of the irreducible representations appearing in the direct sum decomposition of two irreducible representations.
+Integer valued augmented hives are significant in the representation theory of $GL_n(\mathbb{C})$ \cite{KT2}, and are connected to the irreducible representations appearing in the direct sum decomposition of the tensor product of two irreducible representations.
 Integer valued hives are also known to be in bijective correspondence with square triangle tilings of certain regions in the plane \cite{squaretri}. \een